 The Football Association of Wales (FAW) was founded in Wrexham in February 1876 by a group of businessmen who wanted a representative team to play against Scotland.
 They wished to emulate the matches between the Scots and the English that had begun four years before.

 The game against Scotland eventually took place in Glasgow in March 1876.
-The Welsh side, comprising ten players with connections in north Wales and a solitary player from the south of the country, lost 4-0.
-The return match the next year in Wrexham also ended in a 2-0 defeat.
+The Welsh side, comprising ten players with connections in north Wales and a solitary player from the south, lost 4-0.
+The return match the next year in Wrexham ended in a 2-0 defeat.

 The game finally started to take hold in south Wales in the 1890s, and in 1902 the Welsh Football League was formed.
 At the same time, however, many Welsh teams began to join the English leagues in search of a higher standard of opponent.